rbisdorff/Digraph3/docSphinx/tutorial.rst

 ..
 [13] The class of *self-codual* bipolar-valued digraphs consists of all *weakly asymmetric* digraphs, i.e. digraphs containing only *asymmetric* and/or *indeterminate* links.
 Limit cases consists of, on the one side, *full tournaments* with *indeterminate reflexive links*, and, on the other side, *fully indeterminate* digraphs.
 In this class, the *converse* (inverse ~ ) operator is indeed identical to the *dual* (negation - ) one.

 ..
 [14] Not to be confused with the *dual graph* of a plane graph *g* that has a vertex for each face of *g*.
 Here we mean the *less than* (strict converse) relation corresponding to a *greater or equal* relation, or the *less than or equal* relation corresponding to a (strict) *better than* relation.

 ..
+[15] The concept of *Condorcet* winner -a generalization of absolute majority winners- proposed by *Condorcet* in 1785, is an early historical example of *initial* digraph kernels (see the tutorial :ref:`Kernel-Tutorial-label`).
+..
+[16] Discrete random variables with a given empirical probability law (here the polls) are provided in the :py:mod:`randomNumbers` module by the :py:class:`randomNumbers.DiscreteRandomVariable` class.

+..
 LocalWords:  randomDigraph Determinateness valuationdomain py png
 ..
 LocalWords:  notGamma tutorialDigraph shortName func irreflexive